ROUTE 104 TRAIL:

 Note; Left brings you to the North Ponds Park Loop.
 See Webster Trails below.

-Cross Holt Rd and after 1.6 miles the trail reverts to hard packed dirt, gravel & grass (as of August 2015).
-Pass by a cement Whistle marker before crossing Hard Rd (Caution; No crosswalks at most of the road crossings).
-Cross Klem Rd at 2.8 miles followed by Van Alstyne Rd and Drumm Rd at 4 miles where the trail turns north.
+Continuing north cross Holt Rd.
+Pass by a cement Whistle marker before crossing Hard Rd.
+Cross Klem Rd at 2.8 miles followed by Van Alstyne Rd [I'm not sure if the next sections have been upgraded to crushed stone] and Drumm Rd at 4 miles where the trail turns north.
 Cross Vosburg Rd before finally crossing Lake Rd via an old RR bridge where the trail ends after 5 miles off Forest Lawn Rd.

 Starting from the Orchard Road parking lot;